parabirb/parabirb/README.md

 ```

 # parabirb
-hi! i write software with a special focus on cryptography, and also currently intern at [coinpilot](https://coinpilot.com).
+hi! i write software with a special focus on cryptography, and also currently intern at [coinpilot](https://coinpilot.com). most of my work is in javascript.

 ## licensing
 all projects on my github are public domain unless explicitly stated otherwise.